 Settling sessions would be discussed.
 We have a thorough settling in procedure and arrangements would be discussed and ideas shared on the best settling in procedure for your child.

 What arrangements does the setting have for feedback from parents / carers, including compliments and complaints?

 Parents/ carers are made fully aware of the ‘open door’ policy where parents are welcome in to the setting at any given time to share experiences with their children or to share information with their key person.
 The ‘open door’ policy enables parents the opportunity to share thoughts, ideas and feelings in a formal or informal way.
 This can be through a planned meeting, through informal discussions at the beginning or end of the day.

 We have a comments box where parents/ carers can anonymously add suggestions, complaints or compliments and questionnaires are completed yearly for parents' feedback.
 We welcome and value any feedback from parents/ carers.

 Comments, complaints or compliments can be made through the nursery parent representative who will share the information at a committee meeting twice a year.

-Parents are informed of how to make a complaint when registering and settling your child in to the nursery and our complaints policy can be found in the nursery entrance hall or within the parent's handbook, which is on the password protected parent website.
+Parents are informed of how to make a complaint when registering and settling your child in to the nursery and our complaints policy can be found in the nursery entrance hall or within the parent's handbook, which is on the Littleview website.